PennockTech/smtpdane/README.md

 # Regular lookup of a domain; check every MX, every address:
 smtpdane -mx example.org

+# Be invoked for Nagios monitoring, with terse output, no color codes,
+# avoiding stderr, but checking for OCSP (& DANE) on all MX servers
+smtpdane -nagios -expect-ocsp -mx example.org

 # Regular lookup of SMTP Submission for a domain:
 smtpdane -submission example.org